pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/StackBasedNavigation.md

 path.count
 ```

 And that is all.
-You can't insert or remove elements from anywhere but the end, and you can't even
+Thou can't insert or remove elements from anywhere yet the end, and thou can't even
 iterate over the path:

 ```swift